 I Will Follow Him (Chariot) – Betty Curtis

 The tumultuous relationship between gangster Henry Hill and his wife Karen is one of the overarching themes in this crime caper.
 ‘I Will Follow Him (Chariot)’ plays during a scene between the two lovers early on in the relationship before they are married.
 They had plans to go out on a date, but Henry stands Karen up.
 Instead of sulking, she publicly confronts him about it.

 Related: Love isn’t easy for couples, so here are some songs about life being hard.

 Then He Kissed Me – The Crystals

-This classic rock song accompanies professional gangster Henry and his blossoming relationship with his love interest, Karen, in Goodfellas.
+This classic pop song accompanies professional gangster Henry and his blossoming relationship with his love interest, Karen.
 As the couple arrives at the famous Copacabana, ‘Then He Kissed Me’ can be heard in the background.
 Famous producer Phil Spector oversaw the production of this tune.
 The Crystals’ lead singer La La Brooks was only 15 years old when she recorded the song with Spector.

 Related: Find this song on our playlist of kissing love songs.

 Life is But a Dream – The Harptones